vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 2. resource2
 3. resource3

-But they are closed in the reverse order:
+However, they are closed in the reverse order:

 1. resource3
 2. resource2